 The Company's cash and short-term investments are liquid and available to meet the Company's ongoing obligations.
-The contractual maturities of the Company's trade payables and accrued liabilities are less than one year, and the contractual maturities of the Company's lease obligations are disclosed above.
+The contractual maturities of the Company's trade payables and accrued liabilities are less than one year.
 See sections above entitled "Liquidity and Capital Resources" and "Significant accounting judgments, estimates and assumptions".